LuNeder/Kai/README.md

 ### Variables
 The following variables can be added to the above files and will be automatically changed by Kai.
 <!--
-- %T: Title
+- %?: Title
 - %u: @username of who's tweeting (defined in configuration files) -->
-- %n: Number of the current tweet on the thread
+- %nu: Number of the current tweet on the thread
-- %F: Total number of tweets on the thread
+- %TO: Total number of tweets on the thread

+# Limitations
+- A thread with 1000 tweets or more might not come out as expected if using %n and/or %F on layout

 #
 Kai uses she/her pronouns